WKRN-TV: Channel swap of 1973 and the General Electric years

 The Draughons sold the WSIX stations to General Electric in 1966.
 In 1973, GE agreed to a deal with Nashville's PBS member station, WDCN-TV (now WNPT), then on channel 2, to swap frequencies.
 GE participated in the channel trade because the analog channel 2 facility was better suited for a network affiliate as opposed to a non-commercial educational station.
-The swap occurred on December 11, 1973, at 9 p.m., in the middle of prime time programming, between that night's Movie of the Week, The Cat Creature, and Marcus Welby, M.D..
-At the same time, even though General Electric still owned WSIX-AM-FM, WSIX-TV's call letters were changed to WNGE (for Nashville General Electric).
+The swap occurred on December 11, 1973, at 9 pm, in the middle of prime time programming, between that night's Movie of the Week, The Cat Creature, and Marcus Welby, M.D..
+At the same time, the station's calls were switched to WNGE (for "Nashville's General Electric") to emphasize both a fresh start on channel 2, and to end any confusion (especially for those households with Nielsen diaries) regarding call letters which never resided on channel 6 (WSIX-FM and AM remained unchanged).
 This was only the third facility swap in American television history.

 In 1979, General Electric almost filed to sell WNGE to Nashville Television Inc., a subsidiary of North Carolina Mutual Life Insurance Company during a proposed General Electric merger with Cox Broadcasting, with its new group being led by president William J. Kennedy, for $25 million, but the deal apparently fell through due to a lack of Federal Communications Commission approval.

 As WKRN-TV

 General Electric pared down its broadcasting holdings during the early 1980s (possibly in preparation for its purchase of then-NBC parent company RCA in late 1985), selling WNGE to Knight Ridder Newspapers in 1983.
 The new owners changed the calls on November 29 to the current WKRN-TV.
-Knight Ridder sold off all of its television stations in 1989, at which point Young Broadcasting bought the station (along with its sibling WTEN in Albany, New York).
-Merely by coincidence, the call letters reflect the former Young Broadcasting's flagship outlet, KRON-TV in San Francisco.
+Knight Ridder sold off all of its television stations in 1989, at which point channel 2 (along with its sibling WTEN in Albany, New York, which Knight Ridder purchased in 1977) was sold to Young Broadcasting.
+Merely by coincidence, the call letters reflect the former Young Broadcasting flagship outlet, KRON-TV in San Francisco.